 Be active on social media channels.
 Announce your Small Business Saturday events and run ads to reach more potential buyers.

 Redecorate your store

 Display decor elements and products that match Small Business Saturday events.
 Arrange items in a way that attracts customers and makes it convenient for them to move around and check out your products.

 As a small business, you should appear in local search results to attract local customers.
 You can set up a business listing in MozLocal and on Google to make sure you show up on listing sites.

-Extend opening hours and offer more services
+Extend opening hours

 Customers can stay a bit longer or show up a bit later at your store.
 Check if there are any events happening nearby because customers may drop by after attending those events.